Need Synology bidirectional folder sync

 Step 6.
 Confirm the source and destination directory and click Start Sync.

-If you have created sync tasks for different NAS devices, you can go to Tools > Share/NAS Management to manage your NAS.
+If you have created sync tasks for different NAS devices, you can go to Tools > Storage Management to manage your NAS storage.